suneelbiyyapu/Angular2Cli/CompileAngular.md

 Please note : Both the following commands are equivalent and does the same thing, i.e they produce a development build **ng build** or **ng build --dev**

+If you want to produce a Production build, use below command.
+**ng build --prod**

 If you want to deploy the application to a server, copy the contents of the "dist" folder to a folder on the server.